quii/learn-go-with-tests/http-server.md

 - `GET /players/{name}` should return a number indicating total number of wins
 - `POST /players/{name}/win` should increment the number of wins

-We will follow the TDD approach, getting to "working software" as quickly as we can and then incrementing until we have the solution
+We will follow the TDD approach, getting working software as quickly as we can and then making small iterative improvements until we have the solution.
+By taking this approach we

+- Keep the problem space small at any given time
+- Don't go down rabbit holes
+- If we ever get stuck/lost doing a revert wouldn't lose loads of work.

 ### Chicken and egg